The Standard Model effective field theory at work: Beyond the Standard Model phenomenology with SMEFT

-We can now combine all our results: the low-energy constraints in Eqs.~\eqref{eq:Cegamma12-constraint}--\eqref{eq:Cegamma22-constraint}, the rotation to the mass basis~\eqref{eq:Cegamma-mass-basis-rotation}, the LEFT RG equations~\eqref{eq:Cegamma-RGE}--\eqref{eq:Ye-RGE}, the EWSB relations~\eqref{eq:dipole-rotation}--\eqref{eq:Yukawa-rotation}, the SMEFT running~\eqref{eq:SMEFT-beta-functions}, and the matching conditions~\eqref{eq:S1-CeB}--\eqref{eq:S1-CeW}, where we choose $\xi_\mathrm{rp}=1$ for convenience.\footnote{Notice that this choice fixes the NDR reading point that has to be used in all consecutive EFT calculations.} For simplicity we also consider $[C_{eH}]_{pr}=0$, which holds at tree level in the considered $S_1$~model.
+For simplicity we also consider $[C_{eH}]_{pr}=0$, which holds at tree level in the considered $S_1$~model.
 We also assume $Y_e$ to be diagonal such that the mass matrix is already diagonal and we can set~$U_{L,R}=\mathds{1}$.
 Notice that this is a strong assumption on a marginal operator appearing in the~UV, and in general we have to consider rotation matrices~$U_{L,R} \neq \mathds{1}$.
 The resulting constraints on the $S_1$~couplings, assuming these are real quantities, are shown in Fig.~\ref{fig:S1-constraints}, where we set the leptoquark mass to~$M_{S}=2\,\text{TeV}$.
 In the upper plot, the constraints derived from the $\Delta a_\mu$~measurement are shown, whereas the lower plot shows the constraints from the $\mu \to e \gamma$ decay, where we set $\lambda^R_{31}=0$ for simplicity.
 Also couplings to quarks other than the top are neglected as these are not $y_t$~enhanced.

 As can be seen, the scales of the two figures are very different, signaling that underlying models able to explain the $(g-2)_\mu$ anomaly, while being consistent with $\mu \to e \gamma$, require a peculiar flavor-alignment mechanism.
 A~more detailed phenomenological analysis of the given model and a discussion of the implied flavor structure can be found in \cite{Isidori:2021gqe}, see also \cite{Aebischer:2021uvt}.